Who should apply for Prior Learning Assessment and Recognition?

 Regular course fees will be charged for PLAR.

-The PLAR process should be completed at least one week before the start date of the course.
+The PLAR process should be completed during the same semester as the regular course offering.